-Senior Vice President of Human Resources, Diversity & Outreach and Chief Diversity Officer
+Senior Vice President of Human Resources, Diversity & Inclusion and Chief Diversity Officer

-Dwight P. Robinson is senior vice president of the Human Resources, Diversity & Outreach division and chief diversity officer of Freddie Mac.
-In this role, he oversees Housing Outreach, Diversity and Inclusion, Human Resources, and the Freddie Mac Foundation, as well as Supplier Diversity through a shared relationship with Corporate Finance.
+Dwight P. Robinson is senior vice president of the Human Resources, Diversity & Inclusion division and chief diversity officer of Freddie Mac.
 He is a member of the company's senior operating committee and reports directly to CEO Don Layton.

-As the head of Human Resources, Robinson oversees talent management, compensation and benefits, performance management, measurement and analytics, organizational development, training and leadership development, succession planning, employee engagement/ retention, and HR strategy, policies and practices.
+As the head of Human Resources, Robinson oversees talent management, compensation and benefits, performance management, measurement and analytics, organizational development, training and leadership development, succession planning, employee engagement/ retention, HR Information Systems and Payroll, and HR strategy, policies and practices.

 Prior to joining Freddie Mac in 1998, Robinson was deputy secretary of the Department of Housing and Urban Development (HUD), functioning as COO.
 Before assuming the position at HUD, Robinson was president of Ginnie Mae, where he was responsible for all major policy decisions affecting GNMA issuers and purchasers worldwide.